BHoggs/terraform-provider-azname/docs/index.md

 ### Optional

 - `clean_output` (Boolean) Remove special characters from generated names to ensure compatibility with Azure naming rules.
+Can be set via `AZNAME_CLEAN_OUTPUT` environment variable (1 for true, 0 for false).
+- `environment` (String) Default environment name (e.g., dev, test, prod) to use in resource names.
+Can be overridden at resource/data source level.
+Can be set via `AZNAME_ENVIRONMENT` environment variable.
 - `instance_length` (Number) Length of instance number padding in generated names.
 Must be between 1 and 6.
+Can be set via `AZNAME_INSTANCE_LENGTH` environment variable.
 - `prefixes` (List of String) List of prefixes to prepend to resource names.
 These will be joined using the separator character.
+Can be set via `AZNAME_PREFIX` environment variable (comma-separated).
 - `random_length` (Number) Length of random suffix to append to generated names.
 Must be between 1 and 6.
+Can be set via `AZNAME_RANDOM_LENGTH` environment variable.
 - `separator` (String) Character to use as separator in resource names.
 Must be a single character.
+Can be set via `AZNAME_SEPARATOR` environment variable.
 - `suffixes` (List of String) List of suffixes to append to resource names.
 These will be joined using the separator character.
+Can be set via `AZNAME_SUFFIX` environment variable (comma-separated).
 - `template` (String) Global template for resource name generation.
 Uses ~ as a placeholder for the separator character.
+Can be set via `AZNAME_TEMPLATE` environment variable.
 - `template_child` (String) Template for child resource name generation.
 Uses ~ as a placeholder for the separator character.
+Can be set via `AZNAME_TEMPLATE_CHILD` environment variable.
 - `trim_output` (Boolean) Trim generated names to fit Azure resource length limits while preserving important parts.
+Can be set via `AZNAME_TRIM_OUTPUT` environment variable (1 for true, 0 for false).